 Collecting metrics and tracking them over time is important to spot the area that need interventions.

-Among the many solutions available to create customizable dashboards out of metrics, Grafana is well integrated with GitLab and it is already included in the Omnibus distribution.
+Among the many solutions available to create customizable dashboards out of metrics, Grafana is well integrated with GitLab and it is already included in the Omnibus distribution, making it a reasonable choice.

 Part of infrastructure maintenance is the continuous effort to efficiently use the available budget, optimizing cost without negatively affecting the user experience.
 This is particularly important on cloud deployments which provide a large portfolio of options with wildly different and somewhat hard to anticipate costs.